jianwei20/msigcode_analyze/README.md

 # msigcode_analyze
-misgcode is fork from go ethereum
+  Misg-bft is fork from go ethereum,the system architecture follows NCCU-BFT and Hydrachain.

 ## Contents